 We are committed to supporting dyslexic individuals and their families across London

-We offer a variety of services for individuals and schools including full diagnostic assessments and exam access arrangements.
+We’re here to help - with a warm, supportive approach and a range of services for individuals and schools, including full diagnostic assessments and exam access arrangements.

 How you might find life with dyslexia